Jacopo-DM/EC-Devolve/docs/devolve/02 - use.md

 ### Clearning
-Clicking the "Clear Canvas" button will remove the entire model and produce a clean canvas with only a `Core` at the centre, as when the app is first opened.
+Clicking the "Clear Canvas" button will remove the entire model and produce a clean canvas with only a `Core` at the centre (identical to when the app is initially opened).

 ---